Filter Hygiene for Jira — Documentation

 - Click "Export CSV" in the results header.

-- A CSV file downloads with filter details including owner, visibility, share summary, risk, risk reasons, JQL status, duplicate group, owner activity, recommended action, and last-used signal.
+- A CSV file downloads with filter details including owner, visibility, share evidence, Cleanup need and reasons, JQL status, duplicate group, recommended action, known dependencies, source coverage, Action readiness, and corpus coverage.
+Dependency fields remain Not checked until Review impact runs.

 Use the delete candidate report when planning irreversible cleanup.
 It includes safety notes, top candidates, and an embedded CSV for offline review.